 Keri: What's the most important single piece of advice you would give a young angler who's pursuing a career in the fishing industry?

 Shaw: Get a good education.
 Fish, fish a lot.
 Fish your summers, fish weekends.
 Learn all you can learn.
-Take courses in fisheries, fish biology so you understand your prey and you know what you're going after, take courses in public speaking, take courses in marketing and advertising to give you a feel in business courses where you know how to run your own business because we're all independent contractors, independent businessmen.
+Take courses in fisheries and fish biology to understand your prey and know what you're going after.
+Take courses in public speaking, marketing, and advertising to give you a feel for business courses where you know how to run your own business because we're all independent contractors and independent businessmen.

 So you need a little bit of a business background.
 Some of the best anglers I know graduated as fisheries biologists.
-It gives you a real good understanding of what they do and why they're doing it.
-You've got to have that public speaking ability, the ability to communicate because you're going to be basically salesman for your sponsors.
-That's really the best thing.
-Get a good education, fish a lot.
+It gives you an excellent understanding of what they do and why they do it.
+You've got to have that public speaking ability, the ability to communicate because you're going to be a salesman for your sponsors.
+That's the best thing.
+Get a good education, and fish a lot.
 Then when you have an education so you have something that you can fall back on that gives you a lot more piece of mind when you're out here.

-That means you can concentrate totally on fishing, not worrying about if I don't do it, what am I going to do?
-Because if you don't have an education and you don't have something to fall back on and you just can't make it as an angler, which a lot of guys do, a lot of guys can't make it as professionals.
-If they don't have it and they don't have anything to back up, then they're really stressing and it keeps them from fishing their best.
-So in your early years when everybody struggles you'll fish better having an education and knowing that if things don't work out, you can always fall back on a job or get a regular job or whatever and that really makes it a lot easier.
+That means you can concentrate totally on fishing, not worrying about if you don't do it.
+What am I going to do?
+Because if you don't have an education and don't have something to fall back on, and you just can't make it as an angler, which a lot of guys do, many guys can't make it as professionals.
+If they don't have it and don't have anything to back up, they're really stressed, and it keeps them from fishing their best.
+So in your early years, when everybody struggles, you'll fish better having an education and knowing that if things don't work out, you can always fall back on a job or get a regular job or whatever, and that makes it a lot easier.